 St. George Fire Department

-The City of St. George Fire Department is made up of forty-two full-time staff, nine part-time staff, and seventy reserve staff.
+The City of St. George Fire Department is made up of fifty-six full-time staff, nine part-time staff, and forty reserve staff.
 Full-time Firefighters, Captains, and Battalion Chiefs work rotating forty-eight/ninety-six-hour shifts.
 Reserve Firefighters are assigned to the station nearest their home and are required to carry pagers, allowing them to respond to calls as needed.
 Reserve Firefighters are also on a rotating schedule, covering Stations #1, #6, #7, and #8 to provide for a four-person crew at night.
 The Fire Chief, Deputy Chief, Administrative Battalion Chief, Fire Investigator/Inspector, and Administrative Assistant work the day shift, with the Chief Officers on call after hours.

 The mission of the St. George Fire Department is to Protect and Preserve life, property, and the environment from fire and disaster, whether it be natural or man-made.
 We accomplish this through aggressive training, fire prevention and community programs, with a positive attitude towards safety, customer service, and community relations.

 The St. George Fire Department began in 1936.
 The twenty-three members that made up the Chief, Captains, and crews were all volunteers.
-The first fire engine in St. George was a 1936 Studebaker, which the Department still owns and houses at Station #2, which is the first fire station the city built.
+The first fire engine in St. George was a 1936 Studebaker, which the Department still owns.
 The truck is no longer in service unless absolutely necessary, but you may have seen it at special occasions, such as parades.